Ukraine's Zelenskyy makes emotional appeal for EU membership

 “Europe will always be, and remain Europe as long as we ... take care of the European way of life,” he said.

-He added that membership talks should start later this year, an ambitious request, considering the huge task ahead.
-Such a move would help motivate Ukrainian soldiers in their defense of the country.
+EU membership talks should start later this year, Zelenskyy said, an ambitious request given the huge task ahead.
+Such a move would help motivate Ukrainian soldiers in their defense of the country, he said.

+“Of course we need it this year,“ he said, then looked at European Council head Charles Michel, and insisted, tongue-in-cheek: “When I say this year, I mean this year.
+Two, zero, 23."

-“There is no rigid timeline,” warned EU Commission President Ursula von der Leyen.
+EU Commission President Ursula von der Leyen, however, said “there is no rigid timeline.”
+In practice, membership often has taken decades to complete.

-He held up an EU flag after his address and the entire legislature stood in somber silence as the Ukrainian national anthem and the European anthem “Ode to Joy” were played in succession.
+He held up an EU flag after his address and the lawmakers stood in somber silence as the Ukrainian national anthem and the European anthem “Ode to Joy” were played in succession.

 Before his speech, European Parliament President Roberta Metsola said allies should consider “quickly, as a next step, providing long-range systems” and fighter jets to Ukraine.
 The response to Russian President Vladimir Putin’s war against Ukraine “must be proportional to the threat, and the threat is existential,” she said.